This post was most recently updated on July 27th, 2022.4 min read.

 What’s cool about this, is that you can show pretty much any page (that allows it) in this pop-up!
 For an example, see below.

-This works in SharePoint Online, SharePoint 2010, SharePoint 2013, SharePoint 2016… As long as you’re using Classic SharePoint, you should be good!
+This works in SharePoint Online, SharePoint 2010, SharePoint 2013, SharePoint 2016, and even SharePoint 2019… As long as you’re using Classic SharePoint, you should be good!
+The best part is that it’s ridiculously easy.

 How to show SharePoint pages in pop-ups?